Doonesbury by Garry Trudeau for March 06, 2022

 28. Jock

-Godfreydaniel about 2 years ago
+Godfreydaniel over 2 years ago

 Here’s the deal: People who are trying to suppress the vote (in many and numerous ways) are betraying the American ideal of one person-one vote.
 Obviously, I mean legitimate votes, but since deliberate voter fraud is incredibly rare (all intelligent people know this, and all honest people admit this), the vote suppressors are betraying the ideal.
 Therefore, they are betraying the country.
 Discuss amongst yourselves.